-With an XML sitemap you help search engines to easily understand the structure of your WordPress website.
+With an XML sitemap, you help search engines to easily understand the structure of your WordPress website.
 You make the crawlers' work easier and determine which content should be indexed by Google & Co.
-Which long-term advantages a sitemap has, which two useful WordPress -Plugins you can use for this and how you submit an XML sitemap, you will learn in this article.
+This article explains the long-term advantages of a sitemap, which two useful WordPress plugins you can use for this purpose and how to submit an XML sitemap.

 What is a sitemap anyway?

-When we're talking about the so-called "sitemap" of your WordPress website, we usually mean the XML sitemap.
-The acronym XML stands for "Extensible Markup Language".
-Put simply, it is a language for exchanging hierarchically structured data in the form of a text file.
+When talking about the so-called "sitemap" of your WordPress website, usually the so-called XML sitemap is meant.
+The abbreviation XML stands for "Extensible Markup Language".
+This is, simply put, a language for the exchange of hierarchically structured data in the form of a text file.

-The XML sitemap thus displays all URLs, or rather a list of all URLs (individual pages, documents).
-The main purpose of this list is that it can be read in an automated way.
-To be more precise, the search engine crawlers use this list to index the contents of your website quickly and easily.
+In the XML sitemap, all URLs - or rather, a list of all URLs (individual pages, documents) - are thus displayed.
+The main purpose of this list is that it can be read by machines.
+More precisely, the website crawlers of the search engines use this list to index the contents of your website quickly and easily.

 You don't have to create an XML sitemap in WordPress but it is recommended.
 It makes the work of Google and Co. easier and your content is usually listed faster in search results.
 To this end, you can also submit your WordPress sitemap to search engines such as Google or Bing.

 In addition to the so-called XML sitemap, which is primarily intended for machine readout, there is also the HTML sitemap.
 This is not a text file, but an HTML page, on which all subpages of a website are listed in a table.
 This sitemap is just there for visitors to gain an overview of your website's content.

 In the following image, you'll find an XML sitemap of my blog.
 Here you can see that the sitemap lists single posts, pages and documents (images etc.).
 This sitemap was created automatically by the plugin Yoast SEO, which I use in my WordPress installation.